 5. Losses during estate administration.

 Both New York State and the federal government impose separate estate taxes on decedents who pass away with a certain amount assets.
 It should be noted that only about 15 states and Washington D.C. impose estate taxes which explains why many seniors move to states like Florida which don’t have an estate tax.
 New York State and the federal government tax estates at different levels and at different rates.
 Uncle Sam does, however, give taxpayers a deduction for the amount they paid in state taxes (the Estate Tax Credit was phased out completely in 2005).

-The federal government taxes estates valued at over $5.34 million (in 2014), which is adjusted for inflation ever year, at a rate of 40% in 2013 and beyond.
-The high threshold for filing combined with “portability” which allows one spouse to use the deceased spouse’s unused estate tax exemption essentially means that few couples’ will be taxed, as each couple has over $10.5 million in combined estate tax exemptions.
+The federal government taxes estates valued at over $11.18 million (in 2018), which is adjusted for inflation ever year, at a rate of 40%.
+The high threshold for filing combined with "portability" which allows one spouse to use the deceased spouse's unused estate tax exemption essentially means that few couples' will be taxed, as each couple has over $22 million in combined Federal estate tax exemptions.